Tony935/SpecGen/readme.md

 python s2c.py
 ```

-The spectra-to-performances (S2P) model is employed to obtain the relationships between spectral descriptors and measured performances.
+The Spectra-to-Performances (S2P) model is employed to obtain the relationships between spectral descriptors and measured performances.

 The S2P model should be trained by the following command: